Dolly Gray (baseball): Post-big league career

 Following his major league career, Gray pitched in the Pacific Coast league from 1912 to 1913, retiring after the 1913 season.
 He played for the Vernon Tigers and Oakland Oaks in that time.

 Following his death, he was buried in Sutter Cemetery in Sutter, California.

 In 2008, Gray was inducted into the Pacific Coast League Hall of Fame, along with Wheezer Dell, Casey Stengel and Lee Susman.

-The nickname

-Gray got his nickname Dolly from the 19th century song Nellie Gray, composed by Benjamin Hanby.
-One line in the song goes darling Nellie Gray, they have taken you away.
-His teammates mangled and distorted it darling and it became "Dolly."

-Another source says his nickname came from the song "Goodbye, Dolly Gray".